sage-code/maj/script.md

 ## Handwriting test

 This is a sample of many tests I have written by hand.
+As you can see the letters are a little bit different than the font.
+I guess if you respect the start point and direction of writing then the letters will be easy to understand.

 <img src="demo/maj-script.jpg" alt="Maj Alphabet" width="600"></img>